 Pindar’s Olympian I celebrates the victory of the tyrant Hieron in horse racing at the Olympic games in 476 BC.
-Like Pythian 8, which I discuss here, Pindar contrasts the themes of human mortality and immortal fame.
-He uses light imagery to describe the great glory of the victor, but also warns Hieron not to rely too much on his present happiness.
+Like Pythian 8, Pindar contrasts the themes of human mortality and immortal fame.
+He uses light imagery to describe the great glory of the victor, but also warns Hieron not to overly rely on his present happiness.

 Best is water, while gold, blazing like fire